8:00 - 18:00

 [18] Togo put Dorothy Ufot, SAN, a Nigerian on their arbitrators panel list.

-This Research exercise and the Subsequent report was done by Professor Bankole Sodipo SAN.
-FCArb.
+This Research exercise and the Subsequent report was commissioned by G.O Sodipo & Co with Professor Bankole Sodipo SAN.
+FCArb. heading the exercise.

 Notable contributors to this work